YunkaiZhang233/pintos_lab_notes/lab1.md

 Breakpoint 1, 0x00007c00 in ?? ()
 ```

+#### General Tips for this Exercise

+- **read THROUGH the codes** in `loader.S`.
+- And also read the comments.
+They are quite self-explanatory.
+- For this exercise, [The JHU Project 0](https://www.cs.jhu.edu/~huang/cs318/fall21/project/project0.html) provides a more detailed explanation.

+---

 > How does the bootloader read disk sectors?
 In particular, what BIOS interrupt is used?

 At this point, Bootloader has taken control from BIOS and the instructions to be executed correspond to the ones in `loader.S`.